Munshi Mohammad Meherullah: Death and legacy

 Meherullah died on 7 May 1907.
-An obituary in the Mihir-o-Sudhakar written by Sheikh Abdur Rahim, wrote: "The political and religious world of Bengali Muslims is shrouded in great darkness.
+An obituary in the Mihir-o-Sudhakar, written by Sheikh Abdur Rahim, wrote:

+The political and religious world of Bengali Muslims is shrouded in great darkness.
 The person who dedicated his life to the uplift and reform of religion and society and infused a new life in Bengali Muslims, that preacher of the true values of Islam, Munshi Mohammad Meherullah, alas, is no more.
 The Christian padris shook in fear when they heard him defend Islam.
-His advice brought many Christian converts back into the fold."
-Other publications such as the Islam Pracharak, the Moslem Suhrid, expressed profound grief.
+His advice brought many Christian converts back into the fold.

+Other publications, such as the Islam Pracharak and the Moslem Suhrid, expressed profound grief.

-His protege Shaikh Jamiruddin wrote a hagiographic biography, Meher Charit.
-Professor Abdul Hai, remarked "Meherullah proved to be the Ram Mohan Roy of the Muslims of Bengal — Roy saved the Hindus from being converted to Christianity in the early nineteenth century and Meherullah saved the Muslims from being proselytized to Christianity in the late Nineteenth century."
+His protégé, Shaikh Jamiruddin, wrote a hagiographic biography, Meher Charit.
+Abdul Hai remarked, "Meherullah proved to be the Ram Mohan Roy of the Muslims of Bengal — Roy saved the Hindus from being converted to Christianity in the early nineteenth century, and Meherullah saved the Muslims from being proselytized to Christianity in the late nineteenth century."

 A railway station in Jessore was named after him.
 Bangladesh published a stamp of face value 2 taka in his honor in 1995.
 A hall of the Jashore University of Science and Technology is named after him.